 It’s time vs. money.
 New vs. used.
 When it comes to home appliances, you can save a boatload of money if you invest some time in research.
 We always consider the option of buying used, but to ensure we don’t get soaked, we use the following strategies.

-Know the Value of the Appliance you Want to Buy
+Know the Value of the Appliance You Want to Buy

 Check the store ads for retail prices of different sizes and kinds of the appliance you want.
 Call the stores to see if there are any unadvertised sales or coupons.
 When we were researching freezers, we found that upright freezers were much more expensive than chest freezers of the same size.
 The biggest drawback was the amount of floor space the chest used.